superjax/ceres_sandbox/README.md

 ### IMU.1DRobotSLAM
 Using the `Range1dFactor` with range measurements to several landmarks also on the real line and the `IMU1dFactor` to perform 1D SLAM.

+### IMU.dydb
+In writing the `IMU1dFactor`, I had to figure out the jacobian to map changes in bias to changes in the measurement.
+This test proves that the jacobian I cam up with is right.

+## TimeOffset
+Another problem in Robotics is time synchronization between different sensors.
+This example is a 1D robot performing SLAM with IMU preintegration as in the `IMU.1DRobotSLAM` example, except that I also have a measurement of each node with a small time delay.
+I use the `Position1dFactorWithTimeOffset` factor to estimate this delay.

+# TODO:

 ### IMU.3DRobotSmoothing
 In this example, I have a simulate 3D rigid body which moves in space over all 6 degrees of freedom.
 I have a simulated IMU with constant accelerometer and rate gyro biases.
 I also am using the `XformNodeFactor` to apply measurements of pose directly and therefore infer the biases.